Afghan cease-fire ends amid calls for fresh peace talks

 Wang called the withdrawal hasty and warmed it would “severely” impact the Afghan peace process and negatively affect regional stability, He called on the United Nations to play a greater role.

 Gannon reported from Islamabad.
-Associate Press writer Ken Moritsugu contributed from Beijing.
+Associated Press writer Ken Moritsugu contributed from Beijing and Maamoun Youssef from Cairo.

 Kathy Gannon And Tameem Akhgar, The Associated Press